-You will experience immediate and substantial dilution as a result of this offering and may experience additional
+You will experience immediate and substantial dilution as a result of this offering and may experience additional dilution in the future.

-We expect the initial public offering price of our common stock in this offering to be substantially higher than the net tangible book value per share of our outstanding common stock.
+The initial public offering price of our common stock in this offering is substantially higher than the net tangible book value per share of our outstanding common stock.
 Accordingly, investors purchasing shares of common stock in this offering will pay a price that substantially exceeds the value of our tangible assets after subtracting our liabilities.
 As a result, investors will:

-- incur immediate dilution of \$9.32 per share, based on an assumed initial public offering price of \$15.00 per share, the midpoint of our expected public offering price range; and - contribute 96.8% of the total amount invested to date to fund our company based on the initial offering price to the public of \$15.00 per share, but will own only 25.0% of the shares of common stock outstanding upon completion of this offering.
+- incur immediate dilution of \$10.91 per share, based on the initial public offering price of \$17.00 per share; and - contribute 97.2% of the total amount invested to date to fund our company based on the initial offering price to the public of \$17.00 per share, but will own only 25.0% of the shares of common stock outstanding upon completion of this offering.